-- 1. The probe is compared against the candidate (genuine comparison).
+1. The probe is compared against the candidate (genuine comparison).
 As typically two candidates are available from the subject's eMRTD, only the one yielding the higher score shall be considered as genuine comparison.
-In addition to the comparison in the standard verification work flow, additional verification algorithms can be used here. - 2.
-The probe from the verification process is compared against the other non-mated candidates in the list and the comparison score is saved (imposter comparisons). - 3.
-The candidate is added to the dynamic list.
+In addition to the comparison in the standard verification workflow, additional verification algorithms can be used here.

+- 2. The probe from the verification process is compared against the other non-mated candidates in the list and the comparison score is saved (imposter comparisons). - 3.
+The candidate is added to the dynamic list. - 4.
+The oldest candidate in the list and the probe are discarded.